jpnadas/matlab-latex-integration/README.md

     * amsmath

 This tutorial assumes that you have a LaTeX environment configured and that you know how to install and update packages.
 If that is not the case, you first need to sort this out.
+`TableRow` and `printTable` are a class and a function (respectively) provided in this repository.
+Make sure to add them to your path.

 ## matlab2tikz
 `matlab2tikz` is just a collection of .m files which contain the code you need.
 The reason you need to "install" it separetely is because it is not part of the official Mathworks libraries.
 It is maintained by the community.